 Good Imprint was established in December 1999, marking a change in structure for work that its proprietor, Ivor Humphreys, had been involved with for a decade and more.
 For nearly 14 years from January 1986 he worked for a privately owned publishing company based in Harrow, UK: Gramophone Publications Limited.
 His primary role was Audio Editor of the company's world-famous classical record review magazine Gramophone, where he was responsible for contributing and commissioning articles and equipment reviews.
-He penned many features, interviews and reviews of his own, edited all copy and effected the final page make-up.
+He penned many features, interviews and reviews, edited all copy and effected the final page make-up.
 He was the focal point for a team of five contributing writers, chairing monthly meetings and reporting directly to company management.
 In addition to his editorial work he assumed responsibility for a growing network of computers, overseeing the company's transition from traditional 'glue & scissors' page make-up to fully electronic, in-house publishing.

 Before Gramophone, from 1978-86, he worked for Hi-Fi News & Record Review magazine, latterly as Deputy Editor, and before HFN/RR for G Schirmer music publishers in London.
 Academically his early focus was on music: he has an MA in Analysis of 20th Century Music.
 Audio, electronics and later computing began as complementary interests, combining with music to shape his career.